 Now comes a surprise – a Meridian line – and we’re not in Greenwich!
 George III commissioned an observatory to be built to see the transit of Venus in 1769.
 He had it lined up with three obelisks along his personal Meridian.
 The observatory set the official time for London throughout the 1770’s ( a standard national time was not necessary until the coming of the railways).
 If you look between the modern steel markers by the path you will be able to line up the observatory and one of the obelisks, though the view may be largely obscured by foliage in summer.
 There is another marker further along the path at Richmond which has clearer site-lines.

 Continue along the riverside path and the boats moored at Richmond will come into view.
 The way swings to the left and you will see a series of bridges ahead and the vista on the left opens out - this is the vast green space of the Old Deer Park, part of the large royal estate that included what is now the Royal Botanic Gardens area.
 Still Crown property, much of it is open to the public.
 Finally, the fascinating Richmond Lock, (1894) the last one downstream.
 Techno- buffs will enjoy going on to the elegant bridge and seeing the 32 ton barrages that are lowered into place between the arches as the tide begins to ebb.
-Their purpose is to maintain a regular depth of water between here and Teddington Lock whatever the state of the tide.
+Their purpose is to maintain a regular depth between here and Teddington Lock whatever the state of the tide.
 Up to 1938 there was a fee to use the lock - hence the funny little railway-style ticket office.